Bayesian Nonparametric Inference for "Species-sampling" Problems: Some generalizations of SSPs

-In the classical species sampling framework, the observable samples are assumed to be modeled by independent random variables identically distributed as unknown underlying distribution $p$.
-The assumption of independence is unrealistic in many applications, though it yields results that are interesting in themselves, and upon which more sophisticated frameworks may be built.
+In the ``classical framework" for SSPs, the observed samples are modeled as a random sample $\mathbf{X}_{n}$ from an unknown distribution $p$.
+The assumption of independence among the $X_{i}$'s is unrealistic in many applications, though it yields results that are interesting in themselves, and upon which more sophisticated frameworks may be built.
 For instance, in a natural languages the probability of appearance of a word strongly depends on the previous words, both for grammatical and semantic reasons.
 Likewise, the nucleotides in a DNA sequence do not form a random sample.
-Recently, there has been interest in the estimation of the missing mass and coverage probabilities when observable samples are modeled as Markov chains \citep{Asa(14), Fal(16), Hao(18), Wol(19), Sko(20a), Cha(21)}.
-In BNPs, \citet{Bac(13)} considered SSPs for observable samples modeled as reversible Markov chains.
-This is motivated by the analysis of benchtop and computer experiments that produce dynamical data associated with the structural fluctuations of a protein in water, with species being protein conformational states \citep{Pan(10)}.
-In particular, \citet{Bac(13)} introduced a flexible nonparametric prior for the unknown transition kernel of a reversible Markov chain, such that: i) the state space of chain is uncountable; ii) the prediction for the next state visited by the chain is not solely a function of the number of transitions observed in and out of the last state, but transition probabilities out of different states share statistical strength.
-While the model of \citet{Bac(13)} can be used to predict any characteristic of future unobservable trajectories of reversible Markov chains, i.e. protein dynamics, the major goals of the paper were: i) the prediction of how soon the chain will return to a specific state of interest; ii) the prediction of the number of states that the Markov chain has not yet visited in the first (observable) transitions and that will appear in subsequent (unobservable) transitions.
+There has been a recent interest in estimating the missing mass and coverage probabilities when observed samples are modeled as Markov chains \citep{Asa(14), Fal(16), Hao(18), Wol(19), Sko(20a), Cha(21),Pan(24)}. \citet{Bac(13)} first considered BNP analysis of SSPs under the assumption that the observed samples are modeled as a reversible Markov chain.
+This is motivated by the analysis of benchtop and computer experiments that produce data associated with the structural fluctuations of a protein in water, with species being protein conformational states \citep{Pan(10)}. \citet{Bac(13)} introduced a nonparametric prior for the unknown transition kernel of a reversible Markov chain, such that: i) the state space of the chain is uncountable; ii) the prediction for the next state visited by the chain is not solely a function of the number of transitions observed in and out of the last state, but transition probabilities out of different states share statistical strength.
+While the model of \citet{Bac(13)} can be used to predict characteristics of future unobserved trajectories of reversible Markov chains, i.e. protein dynamics, the major goals of the their paper were: i) predicting how soon the chain will return to a specific state of interest; ii) predicting the number of states that the chain has not yet visited in the first (observed) transitions and that will appear in subsequent (unobserved) transitions.